 Okay, so we can’t eat out, and we all know that in Singapore, that is the one thing everyone has in common here.
 There are a plethora of great restaurants to choose from on this small island, and we can still keep enjoying them even if we cant dine in right now.

 Why not organise for a group of you to invite two people over per household (say there are a few groups of you), dress up like you are heading out for the night.
 Each group orders from the same restaurant, BUT they have to order for a different group.
-There is a limit to each order, and you won’t know what you are receiving until it lands up on your doorstep.
+There is a budget for each order, and you won’t know what you are receiving until it lands up on your doorstep.

 You can choose to dine over zoom or not – either way, it makes for an exciting night by all.